ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Restoring data from one VSI to another in a different Data Center
+# Restoring data across data centers with {{site.data.keyword.backup_notm}}
 {: #restoreVSIotherlocation}

-Sometimes you want to restore data to a different server.
-This procedure applies to file-level restores of non-OS files only.
-To restore a system image, follow the [Windows BMR](/docs/Backup?topic=Backup-restoreBMR) instructions.
+Restore {{site.data.keyword.backup_notm}} data from one server to another across different data centers by reregistering the backup agent to access the original vault.
 {: shortdesc}

 The process includes reregistering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.